 Connecting patients to effective mental health resources in the New Orleans community

-Through outside providers and community partners, we are able to offer patients a full range of mental health services including counseling, psychiatric support and treatment, addiction treatment and recovery, community education and more.
-To learn more about mental health and the services available at the NOMC, visit our Mental Health webpage.
+Through providers and community partners, we offer patients a full range of mental health services including counseling, psychiatric support and treatment, addiction treatment and recovery, community education and more.
+To learn more about mental health services available at the NOMC, visit our Mental Health webpage.

 MENTAL HEALTH – KNOW THE FACTS:

 1 in 5 adults in the United States lives with a mental health condition

 Musicians are three times more likely to suffer from depression and anxiety than the general public.

 Adults living with serious mental illness die on average 25 years earlier than other Americans, largely due to treatable medical conditions.

 In Louisiana, due to the loss of the public hospital system, people with mental illness have almost 5 x more chance to be jailed than hospitalized.
 (2015)

 SAD HISTORY OF NOLA MUSICIANS LOST TO MENTAL ILLNESS

 The famed cornetist, for whom the US National Jazz Park is named, was a key figure in the development of jazz.
 While performing in a second line parade in 1907, he suffered a violent episode of acute alcoholic psychosis.
 With the diagnosis of schizophrenia, he was committed to the Louisiana mental asylum where he remained for more than half of his life.
 He never agin performed, remaining in the hospital for 24 years until his death on November 4, 1931 at 54 years old.
 Bolden was buried in a paupers cemetery in an unmarked grave.
 Bolden’s song, “Funky Butt” remains a well-known traditional jazz standard and the inspiration for the Musicians’ Clinic NAMI Walks Team.

 JAMES BOOKER: THE BAYOU MAHARAJAH